gavinlyonsrepo/raspberrypi_tempmon/README.md

-* Description: This python program will display the ARM CPU and GPU temperature of a Raspberry Pi 2/3 features include command line display, GPIO (LED) output, logging, alarm limit, graphing,  desktop notification and e-mailing options.
+* Description: This python program will display the ARM CPU and GPU temperature of a Raspberry Pi 2/3 features include command line display, GPIO (LED) output, logging, alarm limit, graphing,  desktop notification, stress tests and e-mailing options.
 The program is written in python 3.
 It is run in terminal and uses matplotlib plots for graph modes.
 This software was built and tested on a raspberry pi 3 model B, running Linux, Raspbian 8.0 jessie, LXDE lxpanel 0.7.2, Python 3.4.2.